-Data Management is the organization of data, the steps used to achieve efficiency, and gather intelligence from that data.
+Data Management is the organization of data, the steps used to achieve efficiency, and gather business intelligence from that data.
 Data Management, as a concept, began in the 1960s, with ADAPSO (the Association of Data Processing Service Organizations) forwarding Data Management advice, with an emphasis on professional training and quality assurance metrics.
 Data management has evolved significantly over the last six decades.

 Data Management should not be confused with Data Governance, nor with Database Management.
 Data Governance is a set of practices and concepts which prioritize and organize data, as well as the enforcement of policies around data, while following various regulations and curtailing poor data practices.

 Data Governance is essentially a part of the greater whole of Data Management.
 Database Management, on the other hand, is focused on the tools and technology used to create and alter the foundation of data, rather than the overall system used to organize the data.
 Database Management is also a subdivision of Data Management.

 To gain a better understanding of Data Management, consider the following: Each airport has outgoing flights.
 Each passenger has a destination and reaching each destination requires one or more of flights.
 Additionally, each flight has a certain number of passengers.
 The information could be shown hierarchically, but this method has a major problem.
 The displayed data can be focused on flights, or passengers, or destinations, but not all three simultaneously.
 Displaying three separate hierarchies requires storing the data redundantly, and starts becoming expensive.
 Also, updating the data in three separate files is more difficult than updating it in one.
 All three hierarchies must be updated to eliminate confusion.
 Using a network data model, which is much more flexible, provides a better solution.
 Good Data Management is key to a successful business.